U.N. says 400,000 refugees may flee Mali in coming months

 Some 147,000 Malians have already fled to countries including Mauritania, Niger, Burkina Faso and Algeria since the crisis began last year.
 Some 229,000 Malians are already internally displaced within Mali.

-"We have been hearing horrific accounts from refugees in the neighboring countries," Fleming said.
+"We have been hearing horrific accounts from refugees in the neighbouring countries," Fleming said.

 "They report having witnessed executions, amputations, and they say also large amounts of money being offered to civilians to fight against the Malian army and its supporters," she said.